denyspoltorak/metapatterns-website/metapatterns/content/_index.md

 +++
 weight = 1
-title = "The Pattern Language of Software Architecture" bookCollapseSection = true
+title = "The pattern language of software architecture" bookCollapseSection = true
 +++

-# The Pattern Language of Software Architecture
+# The pattern language of software architecture

 <nav>